sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.2.3 =
+* Just updated the "Tested up to" tag in readme.
+It works fine.

 = 4.2.2 =
 * XMLRPC users are now availale to post again.
 Settings for this is in Settings->TFA.
 * Added a help text when the OTP-button on ligon page is clicked so people know that the OTP is coming to their email.